ktaylor63/southeast/site/content/news/service-estimates-economic-impacts-and-releases-draft-environmental-assessment-of-critical-habitat-designation-for-neosho-mucket-and-rabbitsfoot.md

 ---
-title: 'Service Estimates Economic Impacts and Releases Draft Environmental Assessment of Critical Habitat Designation for Neosho Mucket and Rabbitsfoot'
+title: 'Service estimates economic impacts and releases draft environmental assessment of Critical Habitat designation for neosho mucket and rabbitsfoot'
 hero:
     name: rabbitsfoot.jpg
     alt: 'A mussel with brownish outer shell and a glossy white inner shell that resembles a baked potato.'